 Interestingly, there are specially designed coaxial cables which, themselves, function as antennas.
 They are constructed with a slit or perforated shield, which ordinarily would be a poor design, but leak enough signal to/from the center conductor that they radiate over their entire length.
 These are used, for example, in subway tunnels to provide RF access to those systems operating underground.

-There are many designs of coax, including those with sophisticated, highly-effective multiple shields, and many different cable diameters with corresponding higher losses in smaller [center conductor] gauges and low loss in the larger gauges.
+There are many coax cable designs & types, including those with sophisticated, highly-effective multiple shields, and many different cable diameters with corresponding higher losses in smaller [center conductor] gauges and low loss in the larger gauges.
 And there are many differences in insulation materials which affect safety, flexibility, and signal handling.
 The technology is constantly changing.

 Multiple shields in coax are normally “unitized,” that is, electrically connected to one another.

 Triax cable resembles coax in that all the conductors share the same axis, but there are three of them.
 At least two of these must be cylindrical and insulated from one another and the third conductor.
 So it is a three-conductor “co-“axial cable.

 Triax cable can be used in many coax applications, but offers an additional, separate shield — not just another layer of shielding.
 The outer shield covers the “coax” inside and can add an extra measure of EMI protection.

 Quadrax is a four-conductor cable.
 The two separate shields share the same axis, but the two remaining conductors are a twisted pair.
 Like triax, the shields are insulated from one another, which helps improve noise immunity.